Mahfuj-Shohug/OnlineLearningPlatform/README.md

     python manage.py runserver
     ```

-8. Open your web browser and navigate to http://localhost:8000 to access the application.
+8. Open your web browser and navigate to http://localhost:8000 to access the application where it will be define the all urls for this project.

-## Usage
+## Usage URL

-- Visit the homepage to view available courses and enroll in them.
+- Visit the homepage: (http://localhost:8000) to view the all instraction and api url.
-- Once enrolled, you can access course materials, track your progress, and interact with other learners.
+-

-- Use the Django admin interface (http://localhost:8000/admin) to manage courses, enrollments, and other site content.
+## Some test case here with proper Screenshots